- What is acute pancreatitis?

 Endoscopic retrograde cholangiopancreatography (ERCP)

-3 to 5 percent of people who have a procedure called endoscopic retrograde cholangiopancreatography (ERCP) go on to develop acute pancreatitis.
+Three to five percent of people who have a procedure called endoscopic retrograde cholangiopancreatography (ERCP) go on to develop acute pancreatitis.
 ERCP uses an endoscope, which is a flexible tube inserted into the esophagus, stomach and intestine to examine the bile and pancreatic ducts.

 Other causes of pancreatitis